Intimate clay classroom in Oakland specializing in beginners: flexible schedule, small classes, chill vibes.

 Birthday Parties

-Pottery parties seat 5 people: explore the potter's wheel for a few hours with your favorites; each person will throw on the wheel 2 - 3 times.
-Celebrate and wind down afterwards in the beautiful studio courtyard (BYO snacks / cake)!
+Pottery parties seat up to six people: explore the potter's wheel for a few hours with your favorites; folks typically throw on the wheel 3-4 times; Caty glazes and fires your work for pickup within 4-6 weeks.

 “We had such a great time.
 An intimate space with great instruction!”